Islet Cell Tumors Directory

 Pancreatic Neuroendocrine Tumors (NETs)

 Pancreatic neuroendocrine tumors may or may not be cancer.
 Treatment for these rare tumors depends on what kind they are and how far they have spread.

 Important It is possible that the main title of the report Pancreatic Islet Cell Tumor is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report. ...

-A look at the symptoms of pancreatic cancer from the experts at WebMD.
+Are you at risk for pancreatic cancer?
+Learn more from the experts at WebMD.

 WebMD explains how pancreatic cancer is diagnosed and early detection methods.